 32. OHCHR in Sudan, taking into account the lingering effects of the COVID-19 pandemic, continued its advocacy with the Government and other stakeholders to embark on targeted actions, to progressively achieve a universal and comprehensive social protection system, leaving no one behind.
 OHCHR provided inputs on a draft National Social Protection Strategy initiated by the Ministry of Social Development with the support of UNICEF, ILO and the World Bank.

 33. OHCHR launched campaigns encouraging vaccination against COVID-19, countering rumours and misinformation, and raising awareness on the impact of the pandemic on vulnerable groups.
-These included messaging to indigenous peoples in Latin America; public information notes in Cambodia on how addressing inequalities requires a human rights economy that invests in people, social security, and the realization of economic, social and cultural rights; a ‘Mask up Campaign’, posters in minority languages, and social media campaign in Iraq, and the ‘Ena Bdit’ project in Tunisia to promote human rights-based initiatives at community level throughout the twenty-four governorates of the country.
+These included messaging to indigenous peoples in Latin America; public information notes in Cambodia on how addressing inequalities requires a human rights economy that invests in people, social security, and the realization of economic, social and cultural rights; a ‘Mask up Campaign’, posters in minority languages, and social media campaign in Iraq; and the ‘Ena Bdit’ project in Tunisia to promote human rights-based initiatives at community level throughout the twenty-four governorates of the country.
 In Senegal, OHCHR successfully advocated for the inclusion of vulnerable groups in the National Deployment of Vaccine Plan, stressing the need for COVID-19 vaccination programmes to be inclusive of all groups.

 34. In Tunisia, OHCHR continued an LNOB study initiated in September 2020 in cooperation with the Resident-Coordinator’s Office (RCO) and the UN Country Team (UNCT) to assess the impact of the epidemic on the realization of ESCR, including for vulnerable groups.
 The study looks at governmental measures taken to handle, mitigate, recover from the crisis, and build back better, as well as their effects on vulnerable populations and groups traditionally left behind.
 The findings are being disseminated in 2022.